Perfect is the Enemy of Good (or, Learn Everything You Need to Know to be a Successful Entrepreneur From This 10 Second Family Guy Clip)

 After years of coaching dozens of people and helping them put their art out into the world, I see more self-doubt and stutter-stepping than you can imagine.

 People capable of achieving a high level of success know their potential; this feeds their ambition, but also makes them highly critical of their work.
-For the most part, each of these things is good—you need both the ambition to create drive and the critical eye to grow and improve.
+For the most part, each of these is good—you need both the ambition to create drive and the critical eye to grow and improve.

 But the latter, taken to extremes, keeps you stagnant.